SyneRBI/SIRF-SuperBuild/README.md

 (It is not advisable to "power-off" the VM as that can leave the file system of the VM in an undefined state).
 3. Use the VirtualBox main window do to any of the above.

+## Shared folders and other VirtualBox advanced features

+This section is optional.

+Things work smoother if you have [the VirtualBox Guest Additions (VGA)](http://www.virtualbox.org/manual/ch04.html), essentially a set of drivers for the guest OS.
+The VM has these already installed but they will only work properly if you have VirtualBox 4.3.30.
+Fortunately, it is not very hard to install the VGA for your VirtualBox version.
+Please follow [the standard instructions](https://www.virtualbox.org/manual/ch04.html#idp45859068609968), skipping step 1 (about dkms) as this has been done for you.
+Reboot your VM after installing the VGA.
+Please do this __after__ updating your VM as above.

+After installing the VGA, you might want to configure a shared directory between the host and the guest machine such that your virtual machine can "see" your "normal" files.
+Please read [the Virtualbox documentation on Folder Sharing](http://www.virtualbox.org/manual/ch04.html#sharedfolders).
+Summary of steps (courtesy Nikos Efthimiou):

+ 1. Right click on the Lubuntu VM in VirtualBox main window and choose Settings.
+ 2. Choose "Shared Folders" (last item on the left).
+ 3. Add new folder, select the folder you want, and give it a name, e.g. MyLaptop (use small + button near the right edge of the dialog).
+ 4. Select folder and opt in "make permanent" and "auto mount".
+ 5. Start the Lubuntu VM (or switch to it) and open a terminal and type

+         mkdir ~/MyLaptop
+         sudo mount -t vboxsf -o rw,uid=1000,gid=1000 MyLaptop ~/MyLaptop

+ You will have to type the last command whenever you reboot your VM, or you could make this permanent by pasting the above command to /etc/rc.local before "exit 0" (non-trivial because of admin permissions).